Lüshunkou, Dalian: Post-war administration

 The city's southern half along Lüshun South Road, central Lüshun and the Naval Port zone continue to be off-limits to foreigners although Lüshunkou District is thoroughly modernized.
 The World Peace Park opened on the western coast of Lüshun, becoming a sightseeing spot.

 The universities in downtown Dalian are being relocated to Lüshunkou.
 Dalian Jiaotong University (formerly Dalian Railroad University) moved its software school to the area near the new port, and the Dalian University of Foreign Languages and Dalian Medical University relocated their main campuses to the eastern slope of Baiying Mountain, on Lüshun South Road.
 Dalian Fisheries University is in the process of moving its English and Japanese language schools to Daheishi, on Lüshun North Road.
 From late 2006, Sinorail has operated the Bohai Train Ferry between Lüshun, Dalian, and Yantai, Shandong.

-The historic and modern names, translated into English, of landmark facilities in Lüshun are as follows: